Air Permit Options

 For more information on construction permit waivers and for general questions about construction permits, contact Dave Minkey.

 Companies submit applications for construction permits using a set of forms.
 The construction permit typically allows 18 months to complete construction unless the permit specifies otherwise.
 The permit may be extended up to another 18 months.
 A company must complete construction activities within the timeframe allowed under the construction permit.
 Though the authority to construct expires, all conditions in the construction permit are permanent unless changed through a new construction permit or construction permit revision, and the conditions are included in an operation permit or operation permit revision.

-After a construction permit application is complete, DNR will prepare a preliminary decision to approve or deny the permit.
+After a construction permit application is complete, the DNR will prepare a preliminary decision to approve or deny the permit.
 A 30-day public comment period follows, and a public hearing may be held if requested.
 The DNR will respond to any comments received and prepare a final permit decision within 60 days after the close of the comment period or hearing.